Normal-Tension Glaucoma (cont.)

 - Reduced blood flow to the optic nerve can be due to disorders of the blood vessels (called vascular diseases), including vasospasms and ischemia.

-- Vasospasms are spasms or constrictions of the blood
+- Vasospasms are spasms or constrictions of the blood vessels.

 - Ischemia is reduced oxygen delivered to the tissue, in this case the optic nerve, because the blood vessels are either narrowed or obstructed.